FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/web3-sci-fi-christopher-kulendran-thomas-s-another-world-to-debut-at-london-s-institute-of-contemporary-arts.md

 title: >-
   Web3 Sci-Fi: Christopher Kulendran Thomas's 'Another World' to Debut at London's Institute of Contemporary Arts
-description: >-
-  Filecoin Foundation for the Decentralized Web (FFDW) and the Institute of Contemporary Arts (ICA) London today announced that Christopher Kulendran Thomas's latest exhibition, Another World, will debut at the ICA on October 11.
 category: impact
 image:
   src: >-